NeftalemMG/ShellYeah/public/readme.md

 - **Mini-Games**:
   - 🐍 Snake: Classic snake game right in your terminal!
   - 🏓 Pong: Enjoy a game of Pong without leaving your command line.
   - 🎆 Fireworks: Create your own fireworks display.
+They are a little tame though, so manage expectations a little.
 - **API-Powered Commands**: Get real-time weather, stock information, and local attractions.
 - **Creative Tools**:
   - 🎨 Drawing Board: Express your creativity with a simple drawing tool.